The EU Maritime Profile – the maritime cluster in the EU

 Shipbuilding

-Ships can last for up to 30 years, depending on their type and use, so for shipowners, a new vessel is an important capital investment.
-Here in the EU, there are about 150 large shipyards, which support around 120 000 jobs.
+Ships have various lifespans, usually between 30 and 50 years, depending on their type and use, so for shipowners, a new vessel is an important capital investment.
+In the EU, there are about 150 large shipyards, which support around 120,000 jobs.

 The EU shipbuilding industry is very varied in terms of the type of vessel constructed: